JoaoCorreia7/avr-gcc-project-SBMI-FEUP/README.md

 The servo motor used was the sg-90 microservo and it was controlled with PWM.
 All the info on how to use PWN with AVR is commented on the servo code.

-Important info as saved RFID cards and current parking lot occupation are saved on the Arduino's eeprom so no information is lost in case of a power loss.
+Important info such as saved RFID cards and current parking lot occupation are saved on the Arduino's eeprom so no information is lost in case of a power loss.

 This project was made on the PlatformIO Extension on VScode, so everything was compiled there and sent to the microcontroller using this extension.